On $k$-Du Bois and $k$-rational singularities: Introduction

 \begin{definition} Let $X$ be a variety. $X$ is said to have \textbf{$k$-rational singularities} if it is normal, and \begin{enumerate} \item $\codim_X (X_{\sing}) > 2k+1$; \item For all $i>0$ and $0\le p\le k$,

 for any strong log resolution $f:\tilde X \to X$. \end{enumerate} \end{definition} By \cite[Lemma 3.14]{FL-Saito}, condition $(2)$ can be replaced by:

 \begin{flushleft} $(2')$ $X$ has pre-$k$-rational singularities. \end{flushleft} One important feature of $k$-rational and $k$-Du Bois singularities in the lci case is that they imply bounds on the codimension of the singular locus (\cite[Corollary 9.26]{MP-local-cohomology}, \cite[Corollary 1.3]{CDM-k-rational}), which are useful in applications, (see e.g. Remark \ref{remark:new-notions}).
 In general, such codimension bounds are not guaranteed, and so we include them as part of the definitions.
 One verifies that in the lci case, the above definitions agree with the well-studied notions of strict $k$-Du Bois and strict $k$-rational singularities (Proposition \ref{proposition: def-equiv-lci}), and extend the classical notions of Du Bois and rational singularities when $k=0$ (Proposition \ref{proposition:k-DB-rational-0}).
-However, it is unclear whether any of these notions implies the other.
 Moreover, the stability under general hyperplane sections, and the implication $k$-rational $\implies$ $k$-Du Bois continue to hold. \begin{thmx} Let $X$ be a quasi-projective variety.
 We have \begin{enumerate}[label = (\alph*)] \item If $X$ has rational and $k$-Du Bois (resp. $k$-rational) singularities, then so does a general hyperplane section $H$ of $X$. \item If $X$ has $k$-rational singularities, then it has $k$-Du Bois singularities. \end{enumerate} \end{thmx}

 Significantly, there is an abundance of varieties with $k$-Du Bois or $k$-rational singularities as defined above.
 We characterize these notions for toric varieties and cones over smooth projective varieties, which are typically non-lci (for more concrete examples of cones over Veronese varieties and K3 surfaces, see Example \ref{ex:cone-over-Veronese-and-K3}).